Myriam-Mabrouki/Intership-2023-KOPERNIC/README.md

 ## UART Communication

-There are files in this folder that allows us to enable UART communication when doing energy consumption measures.
+The files in this folder are here to test UART communication between the computer and the micro-controller.

 ## Others